It seems since the release of WordPress 2.5.1 – WordPress users have been experiencing issues with the built in password reset function.

 This is almost always called wp_users, unless you changed your database prefix.

 After selecting the users table, you’ll need to click the Browse tab at the top, then click the little pencil icon next to the password you wish to change.

 You should now be on a screen like this.

-In here, type in the new password of your choice in the appropriate input field.
+In here, type in the new password of your choice or use our random password generator and place in the appropriate input field.
 Make sure you select MD5 from the dropdown menu.
 Click “go” and your new MD5’d password should be saved.

 Login to your account

 You should now be able to login to your account with the password you chose.
 WordPress 2.5.1 will automatically upgrade your password to the new encryption when you do this.

 WordPress 2.5.2 is right around the corner, and hopefully this password problem will be corrected in that release.
 Make sure to always keep your passwords safe and to yourself.
 I hope you found this tutorial useful if you have been locked out of your WordPress 2.5 blogs.
 Thanks for reading and don’t forget to subscribe to the feed.